 Hill is currently developing his practice alongside internationally renowned scientists at the Centre for Bacterial Cell Biology, (CBCB) at Newcastle University to develop a programme of artwork that is inspired by “hitherto unseen kingdoms”.
 The project; “Illuminating Bugs” enables him to interact directly with scientists by becoming part of the CBCB community and demonstrate how art practice can amalgamate with science as a means of furthering the boundaries of accepted practice.
 His presence has stimulated such interest that it lays the foundation to forge a body of artwork, designed to evoke direct engagement between the public, arts, and science.

-“Illuminating Bugs” is about fostering a culture of excellence and ownership among the public, art, and science, and it is hoped that the collaboration will extend into new realms of art practice, exhibitions and a programme of public activities.
+“Illuminating Bugs” is about fostering a culture of excellence and ownership among the public, art, and science, and it is hoped that the collaboration will extend into, exhibitions and a programme of public activities.

 4 x 2 cm approx

 The art practice which the artist Derek Hill has set up with scientists of the University of Newcastle is remarkable for the ways in which it represents an unfaltering stream of exceptional work that Hill has produced since the 1970s and the persistence that he has shown in linking his art production to collaborative projects with professional artists and non-professionals.
 When he left the Royal College and was traveling in Africa, Hill’s life was put in jeopardy by a bacterial infection.
 The trauma of that experience has been a mainspring of his work over several decades, and it found a ready response from the university scientists.
 The resulting link of intense lab work, scientific interaction, and high-tech time-lapse imaging with the organic nature of his art practice presents a remarkable opportunity for the creation of new and exciting artwork, and the engagement of university personnel, schools, and communities.
 J.M.